Cray-HPE/docs-csm/operations/configuration_management/Change_the_Ansible_Verbosity_Logs.md

 ## Overview

 When debugging, it can be useful to view the Ansible logs with greater verbosity than the default.
-The verbosity level is an integer.
-Valid verbosity levels are integers `0` (the default) through `4`, with higher numbers indicating increased verbosity.
+Valid verbosity levels are the integers `0` (the default) through `4`, with higher numbers indicating increased verbosity.
 These translate into the number of `-v` arguments passed into the `ansible-playbook` command when the playbooks are executed.